lkeegan/openQCD-input-file-editor/README.md

-# openQCD-gui
+# openQCD-input-file-editor
-openQCD input file editor
+An openQCD input file editor with a graphical user interface.

-Allows the creation and editing of openQCD input files using a GUI.